00nx6/rock-paper-scisors/README.md

 make an if statement to determine who wins that is run when a button is clicked
 >myb make a scoreboard at the bottom of the page (thats why the object)

+## to change

+change color of the things so they each have an individual colour fix icons being cut off
+Style close bttn

+Add in the rock paper scisors title at the top make the text glow based on comp choice